Absentee Trainee on Probation: Can We Terminate Employment Without Written Warning?

 vijayahr9

-Yes, you can terminate his employment because he was off from work without informing or with out any permission.
-Absenteeism also is a code of Conduct, so without hesitation, you can give him a pink Slip i.e., terminate him.
+Yes, you can terminate his employment because he was off from work without informing or without any permission.
+Absenteeism is also a breach of the code of conduct, so without hesitation, you can give him a pink slip, i.e., terminate him.

 Naintara

-I think that since the employee is on probation and on the basis of the attendance register you can fire him.
+I think that since the employee is on probation and based on the attendance register, you can fire him.
+Also, to back it up, check if he has informed his manager without informing HR.

 rohit parmar

-You cannot terminate a employee without giving him warning lettter.
-You have to issue at leat three warning letters before terminating him, unless it will make issue in the labour court.
+You cannot terminate an employee without giving him a warning letter.
+You have to issue at least three warning letters before terminating him, unless it will result in an issue in the labor court.

 dhanusoftin

-This is wrong.
-For an employee who has not yet confirmed, you don't need to serve warning letters and also he is absent from his services for 5 days.
-You have enough reason to terminate the guy and also all the appointment letter specifies that in the probation period employee can be terminated immediately.
+This is incorrect.
+For an employee who has not yet confirmed, you don't need to serve warning letters.
+Also, if he is absent from work for 5 days, you have sufficient grounds to terminate his employment.
+Furthermore, all the appointment letters specify that during the probation period, an employee can be terminated immediately.

 jobshr2

 He can certainly be fired.
-Any employee who has signed the `employment terms & conditions `or employment agreement` is bound to behave within pre-defined conditions, failing to meet these conditions give an absolute right to organization to terminate the employee in question.
-Filing a legal case is a different side of coin, winning it other.
-Don't hesitate to implement your company policies coz of such `no-grounds` legal apprehensions!
+Any employee who has signed the 'employment terms & conditions' or employment agreement is bound to behave within predefined conditions.
+Failing to meet these conditions gives an absolute right to the organization to terminate the employee in question.
+Filing a legal case is a different side of the coin, winning it another.
+Don't hesitate to implement your company policies because of such 'no-grounds' legal apprehensions!

 amalshere